cssiva/Resume_template/README.md

    [Watch Demo](https://fb.watch/hlMGbqrPvv/)

-In summary, my internship experience equipped me with hands-on expertise in cloud infrastructure, DevOps practices, and cloud service utilization.
+In summary, my part-time internship experience equipped me with hands-on expertise in cloud infrastructure, DevOps practices, and cloud service utilization.
 I am now ready to contribute to challenging DevOps projects in a professional capacity.